 Watch: Scally, the USMNT's latest Bundesliga recruit

-On this day of celebration, we'd like to raise a toast to the German top flight's star-spangled imports!
+On this day of celebration, we'd like to give thanks to the German top flight's star-spangled imports!